oicr-gsi/shesmu/README.md

   objects.
 This can be copied from a running Shesmu instance at `/input/gsi_std`.

 ### Constant Inputs
-Variables with constant values can also be included in a Shesmu script.
+Constant values can also be included in a Shesmu script.
 The following are available:

- - Constant files (JSON files `SHESMU_DATA` named `.constants`).
+ - Constant key-value pair files (JSON files in `SHESMU_DATA` ending in `.constants`).
    Each file should contain an object where the property names are the variable names to use and the values are the constant values to use.
+ - Constant set of string files (text files in `SHESMU_DATA` ending in `.set`).
+   Each line is one entry in the set.

 ### Function Inputs
 Function sources provide functions (or lookup tables) available to olives.
 For